 Scott and Boulton recruit a small army and are joined

 A good will mission arrives from the Federal Government.
 One member of this group is Donald A. Smith, the chief representative of the Hudson’s Bay Company.
-Frightened by Thomas Scott and Charles Boulton, Métis has them imprisoned and court-martialed.
+Frightened by Thomas Scott and Charles Boulton, Métis have them imprisoned and court-martialed.
 They are condemned to death by Ambroise Lépine.

 - Charles Boulton is pardoned, but